OCNS/SoftwareWG-events/20210703-CNS2021/01_bash/Readme.rst

 * Getting around: Navigating within and beyond your computer (~, pwd, cd, pushd/popd, ssh)
 * Seeing what's there: ls, globbing, and strategies for naming your files
 * File system manipulations (mv, cp/scp, rm, mkdir, rmdir, ln -s, touch)
-* Looking into files (cat, head & tail, more or less, grep, diff)
+* Looking into files (cat, head & tail, more or less, grep, diff, sort)
 * Putting things together: Piping and redirection
 * What to do when stuck: Man, I need some help here.